-- the extent to which platform service providers (defined as being digital search engines, social media platforms and other digital content aggregation platforms) are exercising market power in commercial arrangements with the creators of journalism and advertisers;
+- the extent to which platform service providers are exercising market power in commercial arrangements with the creators of journalism and advertisers;

-- the impact of platform service providers on the level of choice and quality of news and journalism for consumers;
+- the impact of platform service providers on the level of choice and quality of news and journalism to consumers;

 - the impact of platform service providers on media and advertising markets;

 - the impact of longer-term trends, including innovation and technological change, on competition in media and advertising markets; and

 - the impact of information asymmetry between platform service providers, advertisers and consumers and the effect on competition in media and advertising markets.